 The MySQL Enterprise Monitor component that tracks data about MySQL queries and summarizes that data using graphs and tables.
 You interact with it (for example, filtering the displayed queries or selecting a specific time period) using the Query Analyzer tab in the UI.
-See Also Dashboard, graph, query.
+See Also Dashboard, graph, query, Query Analyzer view.